Cargill Pool Elevator: History

 Completed in 1925, the grain elevator was constructed by a co-operative of Canadian wheat farmers known as the Saskatchewan Co-operative Elevator Company.
 The cooperative owned the elevator until 1945 but turned over daily operations to Superior Grain Corporation, an offshoot of the Superior Elevator.
 It was purchased in 1945 by investors who called themselves the "Pool Elevator Company."
 Pillsbury purchased the elevator facility in January 1952 for $1 million.
 The Cargill company later purchased the facility in 1964 as a holding facility for grain.
 Cargill eventually left Buffalo, abandoning the building.
 Cargill allowed the Pool to stand idle and to become delinquent in property tax payments.
 Upon default, the city of Buffalo placed the Pool on the auction block.

 The Pool Elevator, like all other grain elevators in Buffalo, was deeply affected by the 1959 opening of the St. Lawrence Seaway.
 Because the Buffalo elevators could be by-passed outright via the Seaway, fewer customers each year saw value in unloading grain to an elevator and reloading to rail cars bound for eastern ports.

 Storage

 The Pool Elevator transfer facility offered a total holding capacity of 2.1 e6USbu in 135 bins.
-The mainhouse features a capacity of 1.11 e6USbu of grain stored in 33 main cylindrical bins.
+The main house features a capacity of 1.11 e6USbu of grain stored in 33 main cylindrical bins.
 Two of which are subdivided vertically to provide four quarter bins, twenty interspace bins, and twenty-four outerspace bins.
 The elevator was built in stages, as evidenced by the different extensions to the bins that make up the current structure.
 The two lakeside marine legs could siphon off 250,000 USbu every eight hours.
 Numerous boxcars were subsequently loaded on a track that could accommodate fifty-two cars at a time.
 The Pool could load 100 cars per day, each with a 200,000 USbu capacity.
 Virtually all receipts and shipments were in bulk, and the elevator handled a wide variety of wheat, oats, barley, and other grains.